Fixing Performance Should Trump Training as a Priority

-From my experiences across multiple organizations, the breakdown is not one of deficient design expertise – it’s the too narrowly focused and the long-held design paradigm based on the myth that driving drives performance.
+From my experiences across multiple organizations, the breakdown is not one of deficient design expertise – it’s the too narrowly focused, and the long-held design paradigm based on the myth that training drives performance.

 Training does NOT drive performance – Training drives potential

 Performance happens at the moment of need #3 – APPLY…or moment of need #4 – CHANGE…or moment of need #5 – SOLVE…and these consistently manifest downstream from Training at the Point-of-Work.
-The Point-of-Work is outside of the scope and charter of the Training paradigm, which are moments of need #1 & 2; however, Point-of-Work is Ground Zero for a Performance Paradigm.
+The Point-of-Work is outside of the scope and charter of the Training paradigm, which focuses on moments of need #1 & 2.
+Point-of-Work is Ground Zero for a Performance Paradigm.
 (See Figure #1)

 Ground Zero IS the Priority

 In the Intentional Design model shown in Figure #1, discovery begins at ground zero – the Moment of APPLY.
 The concept of discovery is a performance consulting assessment versus a training needs assessment.

 There are several key areas to be assessed:

 • Who are the Performers & support roles?
 (Primary, secondary, dis-associated audiences)

 • When does the performance breakdown?
 (Event-triggered, frequency, etc.)